SUMMER DAY CAMP

 Typically, children who utilize medication to help them be successful in school also require the same medication to help them be successful in camp.
 Several families have reported that the dosage changes over the summer while at camp because their child is so active that it wears off more quickly.
 Please consult your healthcare provider to make the best decision about medication for your child at camp.

 Children are provided with Rocky Mountain SPF 30 Sunscreen after lunch and every hour when swimming outdoors.
 You should apply sunscreen to your child prior to arriving at camp.
-If your child requires an alternate sunscreen, you must complete the state required medical forms.
+If your child requires an alternate sunscreen, you must update the sunscreen form on file.

 Our Y's takes swimming safety seriously.
 Each camper is swim tested by our aquatic's team at the beginning of camp to determine their swimming abilities.
 Their ability level is reflected by the color of their swim band, which they wear on swimming outings and determines which parts of the pool they have access to.
 In addition to the lifeguards on duty, our camp counselors join their groups in the water to help supervise and keep campers safe.
 Select locations offer "splash pads" for non-swimmers.